 LLS Financial Assistance Programs

-New LLS Patient Financial Assistance Program: LLS may be able to help pay your insurance premiums and co-pays if you are in active treatment or are being monitored for watch and wait or follow up care.
+The LLS Co-Pay Assistance Program is open.
+LLS may be able to help CLL patients pay out-of-pocket expenses for labs, scans, tests, insurance premiums and co-pays, whether you are in Watch and Wait or active treatment. .
 Learn more about the CLL fund here.

 The LLS Susan Lang Pre CAR T-cell Therapy Travel Assistance program is available to CLL patients with significant financial need.
 The fund provides financial assistance to patients diagnosed with blood cancer who are being evaluated to receive CAR T-cell therapy within a clinical trial.
 Learn more here.